enderger/dotfiles/hardware/index.md

 The interface for hardware modules provides a means for determining what exactly is configured by the hardware.
 - `networking`: Whether there is some form of network support enabled
 - `audio`: Whether there is audio configured
+- `gui`: Whether the hardware can run graphical applications
-- `gui`: Whether there should be graphical support
+- `printing` : Whether there is printing support

 ```nix hardware/default.nix
 <<<license>>>